HMAgiel/image-detection-yolo/README.md

     * Detects vehicle license plates with high accuracy.
     * Automatically extracts and crops the plate region for downstream OCR processing.
 * **💻 Interactive Web UI:** Built with Gradio to provide an intuitive, drag-and-drop interface for users to test images instantly.
-* **⚙️ Optimized Inference:** Utilizes OpenCV and Numpy for efficient bounding box rendering and array slicing.
+* **⚙️ Optimized Inference:** Utilizes OpenCV and NumPy for efficient bounding box rendering and array slicing.

 ---